Look Into the LITE in Deep Learning for Time Series Classification: Experimental Evaluation

 In order to evaluate the significance of the Win/Tie/Loss comparison, a statistical Wilcoxon Signed Rank Test~\cite{wilcoxon1992individual} is used.
 This test will return a statistical value, the P-Value, representing how significant the difference is between the two classifiers.
 If the $P$-Value is low, this would mean that the difference in performance between the two classifiers is statistically significant.
 If the last condition is not true, it means that there are not enough examples (datasets) to find a statistical significant difference between the classifiers.
 This Wilcoxon test needs a P-Value threshold, usually in the literature a $0.05$ (or $5\%$) threshold is used.

 On the one hand, the results presented in Figure~\ref{fig:res_LITE} show that LITE beats FCN significantly (low $P$-Value), and is statistically not significant than ResNet (high $P$-Value).
 The results compared to ResNet are impressive given the small complexity of LITE (almost $1.95\%$ of ResNet's number of parameters).
 On the other hand, the comparison shows that LITE still is not significantly close to Inception.
 To study more the reason why LITE performs not as good as Inception with a large margin (more than $10\%$), we presented some characteristics of those datasets in Table~\ref{tab:inception-better}.
 This table shows that some of the datasets have either long time series or small training set.
 Firstly, this indicates that Inception is better than LITE on long time series given its large receptive field (deeper architecture).
-Secondly, this points out that Inception generalizes better better in the case where the dataset presents a small training set so it can generalize better.
+Secondly, this demonstrates that the Inception model generally exhibits stronger generalization capabilities, particularly when the dataset has a smaller training set.

 Given that Inception still beats LITE, an ensemble comparison shows the real performance of the proposed architecture.
 This is due to the fact that LITE has way less parameters ($2.34\%$ of Inception's number of parameters), which can make it sensitive to a higher variance when training with different initialization.
 Applying an ensemble removes this variance as explained before.